Ghanaians: Women

-As of 2011, women made up 66.9 per cent of economically active population in Ghana.
+As of 2011, women made up 66.9% of economically active population in Ghana.
 Within the informal sector, women usually work in personal services.
 There are distinct differences in artisan apprenticeships offered to women and men, as well.
 Men are offered a much wider range of apprenticeships, such as carpenters, masons, blacksmiths, mechanics, painters, repairers of electrical and electronic appliances, upholsters, metal workers, car sprayers, etc. In contrast, most female artisans are involved in either hairdressing or dressmaking.
 Women generally experience a disparity in earnings, receiving a daily average of 6,280 cedis compared to 8,560 cedis received by men, according to the Ghana Living Standards Survey.
 Women are flourishing in teaching professions.

-Early 1990s' data showed that about 19 per cent of the instructional staff at the nation's three universities in 1990 was female.
-Of the teaching staff in specialized and diploma-granting institutions, 20 per cent was female; elsewhere, corresponding figures were 21 per cent at secondary-school level; 23 per cent at middle-school level, and as high as 42 per cent at primary-school level.
+Early 1990s' data showed that about 19% of the instructional staff at the nation's three universities in 1990 was female.
+Of the teaching staff in specialized and diploma-granting institutions, 20% was female; elsewhere, corresponding figures were 21% at secondary-school level; 23% at middle-school level, and as high as 42% at primary-school level.
 Women also dominated the secretarial and nursing professions in Ghana.
 When women were employed in the same line of work as men, they were paid equal wages, and they were granted maternity leave with pay.
 However, women in research professions report experiencing more difficulties than men in the same field, which can be linked to restricted professional networks for women because of lingering traditional familial roles.

 Feminist organizing has increased in Ghana as women seek to obtain a stronger role in the nation's democratic government.
 In 2004, a coalition of women created the Women's Manifesto for Ghana, a document that demands economic and political equality as well as reproductive health care and other rights.
 The National Council for Women and Development (NCWD) is fervent in its stance that the social and economic well-being of women, who compose slightly more than half of the nation's population, cannot be taken for granted.
 The Council sponsored a number of studies on women's work, education, and training, and on family issues that are relevant in the design and execution of policies for the improvement of the condition of women.
 Among these considerations the NCWD stressed family planning, child care, and female education as paramount.

-The government of Ghana in 2007 took legal proceedings to prosecute men who abuse their women.
+In 2007, the government of Ghana took legal proceedings to prosecute men who abuse their women.